EthanGriesman/EthanGriesman/README.md

   </a>
 </p>

-My name is Ethan Griesman.
+<p align="center">My name is Ethan Griesman.
 I'm a Computer Engineering student at Iowa State University